 Teachers with years of real-world experience will use their enthusiasm, passion and knowledge to guide you on this exciting journey.

 Why does ice float?
 Why is carbon monoxide poisonous?
-Have you ever wondered how firework colours are created?
-The study of Chemistry provides us with the answers to many questions such as these and encourages us to develop curiosity about the world around us.
+Have you wondered how firework colours are created?
+The study of Chemistry provides us with the answers to questions such as these and encourages us to develop curiosity about the world around us.
 Moreover, Chemistry equips us with the practical and evaluative skills to be confident, competent and inquisitive scientists.

 “The Maths department has always been constant in the quality of teaching, resources and continuity through the years.
 From UIII to UVI, maths has always been reliable.
 I'm going to miss it so much!
 Many thanks for all the help!”
 Upper Sixth leaver